 In early 2002, the office for New York City Employees' Pension Funds contacted the UUA, asking our assistance with a number of shareholder activism projects.
 With one thousand congregations across the country, we were aptly situated to send representatives of their Comptroller's Office to the annual shareholder meetings of the companies New York City wished to target.

 For more information contact treasurer @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

 Last updated on Friday, September 20, 2013.